 Many building owners and maintenance personnel are all too familiar with the troubles of scale.
-But, just what is it?
+And many home owners are not.
+So, just what is scale?
 Scale is an incrustation of calcium carbonate (CaCO3) that forms on imperfections on heating elements or within plumbing systems.
-It is primarily composed of calcium (Ca2+), magnesium (Mg2+) and bicarbonate (HCO3).
-Scale deposits grow over time and are highly insoluble, making scale extremely difficult to remove once formed and often leading to costly remediation efforts.
+It is primarily composed fo calcium (Ca2+), magnesium (Mg2+) and bicarbonate (HC03).
+Scale deposits grow over time becoming "hard" and highly insoluble, making it extremely difficult to remove once formed and often leading to costly remediation efforts.

-Before OneFlow®, the most common approach to dealing with scale was the installation of a water softener.
+The most common approach to dealing with scale has been the installation of a water softener.
 The never-ending consumable cost of salt, required for system regeneration, is expensive and must be considered in the overall cost equation.
 Although effective in dealing with most scale, water softeners come with some significant drawbacks including:

 - Harmful chloride discharge that negatively impacts the environment